henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 event-threshold:

-: if applicable, a value that can be included in an event CIE to indicate what numeric threshold value was crossed to triggered that event
+: if applicable, a value that can be included in an event subject to indicate what numeric threshold value was crossed to trigger that event

 : Reference: none